Perimeter Institute for Theoretical Physics: Research

+Programs

 Perimeter Institute Recorded Seminar Archive (PIRSA)

 An extensive, up-to-date archive of the institute's varied research activities is readily available to the public via the internet.
 The Perimeter Institute Recorded Seminar Archive (PIRSA), is a permanent, free, searchable, and citable archive of recorded seminars, conferences, workshops and outreach events.
 Seminars with video and timed presentation materials can be accessed on-demand in Windows and Flash formats together with MP3 audio files and PDFs of the supporting materials.
-The PIRSA project is enlarged by the creation of SciTalks (See below).
+The PIRSA project is enlarged by the creation of SciVideos (See below).

-SciTalks
+SciVideos

-After more than 13,000 talks uploaded to PIRSA, Perimeter Institute created in 2020 a new public video archive called SciTalks with the support of the Simons Foundations.
+After more than 13,000 talks uploaded to PIRSA, Perimeter Institute created in 2020 a new public video archive called SciTalks, which was later renamed to SciVideos, with the support of the Simons Foundations.
 It is a meta-repository search tool of scientific talks beyond what is produced at PI and aims to "revolutionize the world of scholarly communication in the way that the arXiv has done for print scientific papers".
-Apart from PIRSA's existing content, SciTalks indexes videos from other institutions, such as CERN, Simons Institute for the Theory of Computing, ICTP and ICTP-SAIFR.
-As a meta-repository, SciTalks only stores metadata and links related to the videos, which are stored in other databases.
+Apart from PIRSA's existing content, SciVideos indexes videos from other institutions, such as CERN, Simons Institute for the Theory of Computing, ICTP and ICTP-SAIFR.
+As a meta-repository, SciVideos only stores metadata and links related to the videos, which are stored in other databases.
+It is currently in beta, and is expected to undergo "further feature development and continued testing".

 Educational outreach

 Perimeter's educational outreach team's activities include a monthly public lecture series, a two-week summer camp for the world's top science students, a series of in-class resources, week-long professional development workshops for science teachers, cultural activities with local and international artists, an online archive of educational resources, an extensive network of science teachers to share content across Canada, and many other special events and science festivals contributing to physics outreach.
+Perimeter Institute operates an international outreach program.

+The annual EinsteinPlus summer school for high school physics teachers is held for one week each summer.
+The International Summer School for Young Physicists (ISSYP) is a physics camp for high school students.
+It brings approximately 20 Canadian students and 20 International students aged 16 – 18 to Perimeter for two weeks each year.